-Everyone should have some form up back up stove to meet their needs during an emergency or SHTF situation.
+Everyone should have some form of backup stove to meet their needs during an emergency or SHTF situation.

 Having a source of heat for cooking can make a major difference in how well you get through.
 Not only that, a survival stove can help you stay cleaner and can even be used to sanitize water when there is no filter.

 When choosing a stove, everyone has their own circumstances and limitations to consider.